Talent0727/TortuC/README.md

 Talking about Personal Stuffs:

-Always I embrace new tech and everyone’s opinion is welcome and expected.
-To Create POWERFUL SOLUTIONS rapidly, I'm focusing on the architecture of the app, clean code, product design, continuous integration, task prioritization, Automatic deployment.
+To create POWERFUL SOLUTIONS rapidly, I'm focusing on the architecture of the app, clean code, product design, continuous integration, task prioritization, Automatic deployment.

-Always I'm pursuing a Perfect Result, Clean code, and On-Time delivery as my goal.
+Always I'm pursuing a Perfect Result, Clean code, and On-Time delivery as my goal and I embrace new tech and everyone’s opinion is welcome and expected anytime.
 - Main developer in [Spaero](http://spaero.co.uk) and [NooWait](https://apps.apple.com/us/app/id1523989282)
 - 💬 Ask me anything, you are welcome anytime.
 - 📫 How to reach me: [Skype](https://join.skype.com/invite/eLjxQsvz91h5), [Email](mailto:tortuc611@gmail.com)